jtp95/MLScratch/README.md

 # Machine Learning from Scratch
-This is a repository for a machine learning project, implementing several models from scratch.
+This is a repository for a machine learning project, implementing 11 models from scratch.

 ### Linear Regression
-(Jan 27, 2025 - Feb 2, 2025)
+(Jan 30, 2025 - Feb 2, 2025)
 - [x] Review 1/31
 - [x] Implementaion 2/1
 - [x] Comparison 2/1